SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 # Ship it!

-Right, that is all from me for this session.&nbsp; I have still got to go back and finish the Getting Started with 2D blog post to accompany that article as well as get some more work done to the MonoGame NuGet’s.
+Right, that is all from me for this session.
+I have still got to go back and finish the Getting Started with 2D blog post to accompany that article as well as get some more work done to the MonoGame NuGet’s.

 So, what are you still here reading this for, go get some XML in your game!

-&nbsp;

 As usual, questions or queries in the comments below and I will get right on that.